Yosinan/Yenetta-Bootcamp-Project/client/README.md

-# Yenetta Code Bootcamp Project - Frontend
+# Product Management System - Frontend

 This is the frontend part of a MERN (MongoDB, Express.js, React, Node.js) project for performing CRUD operations on products.
 The frontend provides a user interface for interacting with product data.